Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Preference Robust Ordinal Priority Approach

 \subsection{Preference Elicitation Strategy Design}

-This section focuses on the elicitation strategy for the DM's preference relevant to the first-stage problem in OPA-PR, while the ambiguity sets for attribute or expert rankings can be trivially generated from the maximum and minimum rankings.
-As discussed in Section \ref{section-03-03-01}, the way to elicit expert preferences directly influences the PLA errors of the ambiguity set for utility function.
-Thus, we utilize the stochastic pairwise lottery comparisons, which provide step-like preference information covering the deterministic utility comparisons, without introducing additional errors in the PLA as detailed in Propositions \ref{proposition-05} and \ref{proposition-06}.
-Specifically, experts are asked to determine the certainty equivalent of pairwise lotteries:
+This section focuses on the preference elicitation strategy relevant to the first-stage problem of OPA-PR.
+As discussed in Section \ref{section-3-4}, the way to elicit expert preferences directly influences the PLA errors of the ambiguity set for marginal utility functions.
+Thus, we utilize the stochastic pairwise lottery comparisons, which provide step-like preference information covering the deterministic utility comparisons, without introducing additional errors in the PLA as detailed in Propositions \ref{proposition-08} and \ref{proposition-09}.
+Specifically, experts are asked to determine the certainty equivalent of pairwise lotteries